|Components of Care||Key Questions/Assessments||Key Recommendations/Patient Education Supports|

 • Express concern for her welfare;

-• Provide referrals to local and national resources (refer to Interpersonal Violence tab in full Clinical Toolkit for specific guidance).
+• Provide referrals to local and national resources (Refer to Interpersonal/ Intimate Partner Violence link for more detailed guidance)

 • Educate women in violent relationships, that there is no evidence that pregnancy resolves violence and that, in fact, it often increases during pregnancy.